 Treat all weapons as if they are loaded

-If you’ve been in the military you also hear, don’t count your rounds on post and don’t take apart or clean your weapon on post.
-But, those don’t really apply to the example here so you may continue on.
+If you’ve been in the military, you also hear, don’t count your rounds on post, and don’t take apart or clean your weapon on post.
+But, those don’t really apply to the example here so that you may continue on.

 Know your weapon, understand how it works, learn how to care for it, how to spot a malfunction vs. a stoppage.
 Know what you should and shouldn’t do with a weapon.
 And yes, read the manual that comes with it.
 This manual teaches you more than safety.
 It teaches you the details about your weapon, such as how to clean it.
 Why is it important to understand how to clean your weapon?
 Because if you don’t clean your weapon, you could cause common issues such as failure to feed or failure to fire, and depending on the situation you’re in when you’re attempting to fire the weapon, could be the difference between life and death.

 You should also know how to take your weapon apart.
 Why?
 You have to take your weapon apart to inspect it.
-Say your weapon has a hairline crack in the barrel.
+For example, say your weapon has a hairline crack in the barrel.
 You don’t want to ever shoot a weapon with defects.

 A new pistol or rifle is no exception to inspection.
 When you get your new rifle, pistol, shotgun, whatever your choice of weaponry may be, make sure you inspect it and know what kind of ammo goes into that weapon.
 For instance, you wouldn’t want to put .45 into a 9mm pistol.
-Why is this you ask, because, it could blow up in your face.
-If this happens you risk more than a little hearing damage.
-You risk your eyesight, fingers, etc. So, don’t be that guy or gal.
-Know how to shoot your weapon and what to shoot through it then keep it clean, because in order to be a marksman, you have to keep safety in mind, always.
+Why is this, you ask, because it could blow up in your face.
+If this happens, you risk more than a little hearing damage.
+In addition, you risk your eyesight, fingers, etc. So, don’t be that guy or gal.
+Know how to shoot your weapon and what to shoot through it, then keep it clean, because, to be a marksman, you have to keep safety in mind, always.

 Proper Pistol Grip